 The SRO Speed Week kicked off a week and a half of GT endurance racing deep in the glorious Belgan Ardenne at Spa-Francorchamps with British GT headlining the action in the weekend leading up to the Spa 24 Hours.
 Victory in the national championship was hotly contested, ending after two hours of racing with yet another win for Aston Martin.
 This time it was Jetstream Motorsport who took the honours as Maxime Martin and Graham Davidson drove their Aston Martin Vantage GT3 to a debut victory for the Scotsman competing in the championship for the first time.

-“The Spa 24 Hours is a different story, it’s another race,” Martin says.
+“The Spa 24 Hours is a different story, it’s another race,” Maxime Martin says.